बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 1. Maintain a High Credit Score

-A score above 700 increases your chances of getting a lower interest rate.
+A score above 700 or above significantly increases your chances of getting a lower interest rate.

 2. Provide Accurate Documentation

-Complete and transparent financial documents build lender trust.
+Complete and transparent financial documents build lender trust and expedite the approval process.

 3. Negotiate Terms

-Approach lenders with a strong business plan and negotiate for better rates.
+Approach lenders with a strong business plan and a clean repayment history to negotiate for better rates.

 4. Compare Offers